-Following a degree in Mechanical Sciences from Cambridge University, his early career was as an engineer with Vickers and Laporte Industries in the civil, aerospace and chemical industries.
-After an MBA from Harvard Business School, he was with the World Bank in a variety of roles, including agro-industrial projects in India, Bangladesh and Sri Lanka and preparing a new industrial strategy for the Portuguese Government.
-Subsequently, he was responsible for the Burma Timber and Bangladesh Fertiliser Corporation projects.
-Later, he was responsible for the lending programme for Guinea as well as having responsibilities for other mining and industrial projects in French-speaking West Africa.
+Following a degree in Mechanical Sciences from Cambridge University as an undergraduate apprentice, his early career was as an engineer for five years with Vickers and Laporte in the civil, aerospace and chemical industries.
+After an MBA from Harvard Business School, he was with the World Bank for seven years in a variety of roles in South Asia and French-speaking West Africa.

-He is currently: Chairman, IP Center Advisory Board, Tsinghua University x-lab, Beijing; Adjunct Professor, Imperial College Business School, London and member of its IP Centre Advisory Board; Advisor to NTEM, Tianjin, China; and, a Fellow of the University of Nottingham.
-He was a Founding and Board Member of the International IP Strategists Association (INTIPSA).
-He is also a Member of: the Industry Advisory Board, Center for IP Studies (CIP), Chalmers University of Technology and Göteborg University, Sweden as well as the Norwegian Intellectual Property Institute, Trondheim; the Global Advisory Board, Innoveas AG, Germany; and, the Advisory Board – International Intellectual Property Institute, Washington DC.
+He is: a Fellow of the University of Nottingham; a member of: the Industry Joint Advisory Board, Center for IP Studies (CIP) Chalmers University of Technology, Göteborg University, Sweden and the Norwegian University of Science and Technology; and, the Advisory Board, International Intellectual Property Institute, Washington DC.
 He has an honorary Doctorate from the University of Wolverhampton.